RoshiniUdayaKumar/FPGA-Projects/README.md

 - BTN1: Activates the down-counter mode (decrements the count).
 - When neither button is pressed, the counter holds its current value.

+### Project 2: Design a Jackpot Game
+The LEDs will light up in a specific pattern, glowing one after the other in sequence.
+Each LED is linked to a corresponding switch.
+When a switch is pressed corresponding to the LED glowing, we have hit a jackpot condition; in that case, all the LEDs glow.

+To implement this logic, the following steps are followed:
+1. Assign Switches to LEDs: Each switch controls a specific LED.
+2. Use a Clock Divider Circuit: The clock divider circuit reduces the clock frequency, making the LED transitions slow enough to observe.
+3. Use an Edge Detection Circuit to Achieve the Jackpot Condition**: A positive edge detection circuit is used to ensure the jackpot condition is triggered only when the switch is pressed (rising edge).
+This prevents the condition from being falsely triggered when the switch is released or in an off state.